ziyuang/check-gradient/README.md

 ## Usage

 ### Via the decorator
-Suppose the target function `f` accepts `x` as the first argument, and return a tuple consisting of the objective value and the gradient at `x`.
-In the simplest case,
+Suppose you already have a function `f` accepting `x` as the first argument and returning a tuple consisting of the objective value and the gradient at `x`.
+In the simplest case, adding decorator `check_gradient` before the declaration of `f` like:

   ```python
   @check_gradient()